Elisabeth of Romania: Early years

 Crown Princess Marie of Romania and her two older children, Carol and Elisabeth, ca. 1895.

 Second child and first daughter of Crown Prince Ferdinand and Crown Princess Marie of Romania, Elisabeth (nicknamed Lisabetha or Lizzy by her family) was born on 12 October 1894 at Peleş Castle, Sinaia.
 Named after her paternal great-aunt, Queen Elisabeth of Wied, shortly after birth she was removed from her parents, as King Carol I and Queen Elizabeth thought Crown Prince Ferdinand and Crown Princess Marie were too young, liberal and inexperienced to give their own children a proper royal upbringing.
 With her older brother Prince Carol, she was raised by King Carol I and his wife.
 In her memoirs, Marie described her eldest daughter as "a lovely solemn-faced child who had a strong sense of rectitude."
 Over the years, Elisabeth developed a cold character and a volatile temperament which socially isolated her.
-Considered "vulgar" (Note: The author of the quoted book doesn't give any source for this information.) by her mother, she was, however, considered a classic beauty.
+She was, however, considered a classic beauty.